Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: INTRODUCTION

-\IEEEPARstart{P}{oint} clouds are one of the key industrial measurements and often aligned with 3D models.
-Such a process is known as point cloud registration, which is a critical task with various applications in many fields, including large scale reconstruction \cite{agarwal2011building}, motion estimation \cite{guo2014integrated, peng2019virtual}, object recognition and localization \cite{wong2017segicp, cui2020lightweight, liu2022robust}, and medical imaging \cite{audette2000algorithmic}.
-It aims to align one point cloud (source) to another (target) via finding the optimal rigid transformation.
-Unlike regular images, point cloud has a complex geometry and inevitably contains noises due to the inherent imperfections of LiDAR.
-As a result, the registration should be conducted robustly when facing unfavorable conditions.
-Point cloud registration has been studied for decades.
-ICP \cite{besl1992method} is a widely used method with two iterative optimization processes: correspondences searching and rigid transformation estimation.
+The last two decades have witnessed the rapid development of point cloud registration, aiming to align one point cloud (source) to another (target) by finding the optimal rigid transformation.
+Iterative Closest Point (ICP) \cite{besl1992method} is a widely used method with two iterative optimization processes: correspondences searching and rigid transformation estimation.
 Nevertheless, ICP is sensitive to initialization and easily deceived by local optima.
-Many methods \cite{fitzgibbon2003robust, bouaziz2013sparse, chetverikov2002trimmed, segal2009generalized, yang2015go} have been proposed to tackle these issues with increased computational complexity.
-On the other hand, with the rapid development of deep learning techniques, people revisit the rigid point cloud registration with many novel designs.
-With ground-truth correspondences or category labels, recent studies \cite{aoki2019pointnetlk, wang2019deep, yew2020rpm, li2020iterative, yuan2020deepgmr} tried to solve the problem in a supervised manner.
-These methods effectively obtain the informative feature of point cloud and achieve superior performances, requiring high quality and quantity ground-truth correspondences.
-However, there may not exist point-point correspondences in real-world scenarios in the presence of noises and outliers.
-Realizing registration from unlabeled point cloud data without ground-truth correspondences is a significant yet rarely explored challenge in the literature.
-To our best knowledge, there exist only two works \cite{sarode2019pcrnet,huang2020feature} so far.
-PCRNet \cite{sarode2019pcrnet} alleviates pose misalignment shown in the PointNetLK \cite{aoki2019pointnetlk} by replacing the Lucas-Kanade module with multi-layered perceptrons.
-PCRNet directly recovers transformation parameters from concatenated global descriptors of source and target point cloud.
-The other significant work, FMR-Net \cite{huang2020feature}, employs an autoencoder framework with the PointNetLK being its backbone and then achieves the registration by minimizing the feature-metric projection error.
+Many methods \cite{chetverikov2002trimmed, fitzgibbon2003robust, segal2009generalized, bouaziz2013sparse, yang2015go} have been proposed to tackle these issues with increased computational complexity.
+On the other hand, with the rapid development of deep learning techniques, the rigid point cloud registration problem has been revisited with many novel designs.
+With ground-truth correspondences or category labels, recent studies \cite{aoki2019pointnetlk, wang2019deep, yew2020rpm, li2020iterative, yuan2020deepgmr, li2021pointnetlk} tried to solve the problem in a supervised manner.
+These methods effectively obtain the informative feature of point cloud and achieve superior performances, requiring high quality and quantity of ground-truth correspondences.
+However, there may not exist point-point correspondences in real-world intelligent transportation systems in the presence of noises and outliers.